tytydraco/yessleep/out/Surviving_Satan_part_one.md

 One of the masked figures approaches my direction.
 It passes by and shuts the door.
 Puts a chair under the handle so no one else can enter nor exit..Through its masked face I hear a familiar voice that I clearly recognize say to me..

-"Hello Jimmy, my boy...We have been waiting for you..The fun may finally begin...."
+"Hello Jimmy...We have been waiting for you..The fun may finally begin...."